Calgary

 Olympic Plaza, Calgary

-• Olympic Plaza: The Olympic Plaza square offers a relaxing environment in architectural surroundings that reflects both modern and historic Calgary.
+Olympic Plaza is a plaza in Calgary that offers a relaxing environment in an architectural setting that reflects both modern and historic Calgary.
 It is a beautiful and popular urban space with various activities.

 Saddledome, Calgary

-• Southern Alberta Jubilee Auditorium: The Southern Alberta Jubilee Auditorium is the southern twin of the two cultural buildings built in 1955 to mark the 50th anniversary of the creation of the Province of Alberta.
+The Southern Alberta Jubilee Auditorium is the southern twin of the two cultural buildings that were built in 1955 to mark the 50th anniversary of the establishment of the province of Alberta.
+The northern twin is located in the city of Edmonton.

 Olympic Park, Calgary

-• Olympic Park: The Olympic Park offers a lot of activities both summer and winter.
-It was the place where the 15th Olympic Winter Games were held in 1988, so the focus is naturally sports; skiing, snowboarding and bobsleigh in the winter, and beach volleyball, mini golf and also bobsleigh in the summer.
+Canada Olympic Park is Calgary’s Olympic park, which offers a wealth of activities both summer and winter.
+The park was the place where the 15th Olympic Winter Games were held in 1988, so the starting point is naturally enough sports.

-• City Hall: Calgary’s City Hall is one of the city’s beautiful buildings from the early 20th century.
-The town hall opened in state style in 1911 on the site where until then there had been a wooden town hall building.
+Calgary City Hall is the name of Calgary’s town hall, which stands in the city’s streetscape as one of the beautiful buildings from the early 1900s.
+The town hall opened in stately style in 1911 next to the site where a wooden town hall building had stood until then.

 Day Trips